 Before an appointment can be confirmed, you may be subject to a PVG check.

 The Scottish Fisheries Museum is committed to equality of opportunity.
 The Scottish Fisheries Museum is a charity registered in Scotland (No. SCO06185)

-Applications: CV plus covering letter outlining reasons for applying and which skills you will bring to the post addressed to Ian Goodyear, Director of Operations and Finance, firstname.lastname@example.org
+Applications: CV plus covering letter outlining reasons for applying and which skills you will bring to the post addressed to Ian Goodyear, Managing Director, firstname.lastname@example.org

 Closing Date: 5 pm, Friday, 10th June 2022